-What is the Program
+What is the Dissertation Fellowship?

 The Hewlett/IIE Dissertation Fellowship in Population, Reproductive Health, and Economic Development provides both financial and research development support for dissertations on topics that examine how population dynamics and family planning, and reproductive health influence economic development.
 This can include economic growth, poverty reduction, and equity.
 Dissertations that address population and development issues pertinent to the African continent are especially encouraged.